LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-sources.rst

          }

 #.
 Next, set a conditional statement to ask if the "Payroll" table is being
    searched.
-If so, we’ll set up some fake hard-coded data in the next few lines of code.
+If so, we'll set up some fake hard-coded data in the next few lines of code.
 Declare an array of strings which represents the three fields we will return for this search.
 Declare an array of field sizes to match the lengths of the strings created on the previous line.

-   The ``lasso_addColumnInfo`` function tells Lasso the column name and data type for a column.
-Call it once for each column and then call ``lasso_addResultRow`` with the values and their sizes to add a row to the result.
-Finally, the number of found rows must be specified using ``lasso_setNumRowsFound``:
+   The `lasso_addColumnInfo` function tells Lasso the column name and data type for a column.
+Call it once for each column and then call `lasso_addResultRow` with the values and their sizes to add a row to the result.
+Finally, the number of found rows must be specified using `lasso_setNumRowsFound`:

    .. code-block:: c++